Subscribe to updates

 Superloop Bus Route

-Healthwatch Havering requested to discuss the new Superloop bus route SL12 with the committee.
-The report indicated that Transport for London is consulting on this new route, which would run from Gants Hill to Rainham via Romford.
-The discussion was intended to explore how the route could be better utilised to serve residents in Outer North East London.
+In a supplementary agenda item, Healthwatch Havering requested to discuss the new Superloop bus route SL12, which is under consultation by Transport for London.
+The discussion was intended to explore how the route, running from Gants Hill to Rainham via Romford, could be better utilised to serve residents of Outer North East London.

 Attendees